 Clearly Explain the Upcoming Changes so Your Child Knows What to Expect

+A sticker chart is one surefire way to get your toddler to stay in bed.
 How elaborate your sticker scheme is depends on your child’s age and temperament.
 Kids love stickers, stamps, and stars, and they work great for this age.
-As an extra incentive, you can let them choose their own stickers.
+As an extra incentive, let them choose their own stickers.
 To make a weekly chart, turn the paper horizontally, put the days of the week along the top, and the manners across the left, or short, side.
 You can even leave a little space to jot down a simple log: what time he went to bed, how long he slept, etc. Choose three to four manners that best apply to your child.
-Phrase the manners in positive terms-”do’s,” not “don’ts.”
+Phrase the manners in positive terms: “do’s,” not “don’ts.”
 In other words, say “Lie quietly in bed,” instead of “Don’t make noise in bed.”
-Here are a few examples:
+Here are a few examples

-”Stay in bed quietly until the wakeup music comes on.” (check out the Good Nite Lite that is perfect for this!….see ad on right)
+- “Stay in bed quietly until the wakeup music comes on.” (check out the Good Nite Lite that is perfect for this!)

-Use The Sleep Lady Shuffle to Help Your Toddler Sleep
+The Sleep Lady Shuffle Helps to Get Your Toddler to Stay in Bed

 This means you can sit up next to your toddler while they go to sleep at bedtime.
-Here is the part where you get less sleep in the short run; each time they wake up during the night calmly return them to bed and sit by their bedside until they are asleep.
+Here is the part where you get less sleep in the short run.
+Each time they wake up during the night calmly return them to bed and sit by their bedside until they are asleep.
 Move your chair further away every 3 nights.
-If you are consistent your toddler should be sleeping through the night within 2-3 weeks (it takes longer the older they get and the more inconsistent you have been in the past!).
+If you are consistent, you should get your toddler to stay in bed, sleeping through the night within 2-3 weeks.
+It can take longer the older they get, and the more inconsistent you have been in the past.